Anna Camp: Personal life

 Camp was engaged to actor Michael Mosley by September 2008; they married in 2010 and filed for divorce in 2013.
 Camp began dating Pitch Perfect co-star Skylar Astin in 2013.
 The couple were reported to be engaged in January 2016.
 They married on September 10, 2016.
 On April 19, 2019, the couple announced that they were filing for divorce.
 As of late August that year, the divorce was finalized.

 As of 2025, Camp is in a relationship with stylist Jade Whipkey.
-At the Los Angeles premiere of Bride Hard they confirmed their status as a couple.
+They confirmed their status as a couple at the Los Angeles premiere of Bride Hard.
+In March 2026, Camp came out publicly as bisexual.